sefk/sefk.github.io/README.md

 4. **Repeat**

 Note: I used to use "livereload -b ..." to accomplish this same thing, and that works fine, but Nikola's built in feature for this is nicer.

+## Install Notes

+### lxml error

+If you're seeing this:

+    fatal error: 'libxml/xmlversion.h' file not found
+    error: command 'cc' failed with exit status 1

+Then try this:

+    brew install libxml2
+    brew install libxslt
+    brew link libxml2 --force
+    brew link libxslt --force

+    CPATH=/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.9.sdk/usr/include/libxml2 CFLAGS=-Qunused-arguments CPPFLAGS=-Qunused-arguments pip install lxml

+Not sure the brew steps are req'd or not.
+That last step is what did it.
+From [this StackOverflow answer](http://stackoverflow.com/questions/19548011/cannot-install-lxml-on-mac-os-x-10-9)